spinnaker/spinnaker.io/content/en/docs/v1.19/guides/user/pipeline/pipeline-templates/index.md

 ---
-layout: single
 title: "Using Pipeline Templates"
-sidebar:
-  nav: guides
+linkTitle: "Using Pipeline Templates"
+weight:
+description:
 ---

 Pipeline Templates help you standardize and distribute reusable Pipelines across your team or among multiple teams.